robertsirc/rust-wasm-labs/section-04/README.md

-# Section Four Defining our Policy
+# Section Four Updating the Settings for the Policy

 ## Introduction